omidarmat/onLearn/threejs.md

 # Going full-screen

 In order to provide an immersive experience for the user, try and make your WebGL canvas full-screen.
-You can simple change the `sizes` object from past, and make it like this:
+You can simply change the `sizes` object from past, and make it like this:

 ```js
 const sizes = {